oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 {% img blog/webauthn-csharp/image11.png alt:"" width:"570" %}{: .center-image }

 Swipe your finger, and you will be signed in and redirected to the profile page.
-To show the current user profile data, I will use Okta .NET SDK to get the current user details and display them.
+To show the current user profile data, you can use the Okta .NET SDK to get the current user details and display them.

 Add a `Profile` method with the following code: